jopo666/Tools_and_Scripts/README.md

 #### ImportTools

-* here the most import metadata will be read and stored inside a dictionary.
+* here the most import metadata will be read and stored inside a dictionary
-* depending on the file extension the correct sunfunction to open the imagefile will be used
+* depending on the file extension the correct function to open the image file will be used
   * readbf - for all kind of files
-  * readCZI - reads CZI using BioFormats with many additional options
+  * readCZI - reads CZI using BioFormats with many additional options like specifying the desired pyramid level etc.
-  * openJPG - reading JPGs usong the standard IJ opener or BioFormats
+  * openJPG - reading JPGs using the standard IJ opener or BioFormats

 #### ExportTools

 * depending on the choose file extension BioFormats or other built-in save methods will be used
-* moss common use case is obviously to save the inage data as OME-TIFF using the BioFormats exporter
+* moss common use case is obviously to save the image data as OME-TIFF using the BioFormats exporter

 #### FilterTools